 Rate: This column allows you to manually assign the limit rate of the port.
 The unit is packets per second.
-The limit range is from 1 to 262143 packet/sec, zero means no limit.
-The maximum available value of Fast Ethernet interface is 148810, this is the maximum packet number of the 100M throughput.
+The limit range is from 1 to 1000000 kbits/sec.

 Enter the Rate field of the port you want assign, type the new value and click Enter key first.
 After assigned or changed the value for all the ports you want configure.
 Click on Apply to apply the configuration of all ports.
 The Apply command applied all the ports' storm control value, it may take some time and the web interface become slow, this is normal condition.